Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Gravitationally stratified atmospheres and stellar winds

 [The] quasi-equilibrium implied by hydrostatic balance does not exclude the possibility of vertical winds.
 The assumption simply demands that the rate of [flow] is such that the atmosphere adjusts at a comparable rate.
-The term\indexit{quasi-hydrostatic balance} quasi-hydrostatic balance is the more correct expression in the case of accommodating vertical\indexit{vertical winds} winds in the system. [\ldots] Vertical winds in Earth's upper atmosphere of the order of 100\,m/s can be accommodated within the quasi-hydrostatic assumption.'' \activity{One way to quantify the 'strength' of storms in different planetary atmospheres is to compare the dynamic pressure $\rho v^2$ for the maximum surface winds listed in Table~\ref{tab:brain1}.
+The term\indexit{quasi-hydrostatic balance} quasi-hydrostatic balance is the more correct expression in the case of accommodating vertical\indexit{vertical winds} winds in the system. [\ldots] Vertical winds in Earth's upper atmosphere of the order of 100\,m/s can be accommodated within the quasi-hydrostatic assumption.'' \activity{{\em Show:} One way to quantify the 'strength' of storms in different planetary atmospheres is to compare the dynamic pressure $\rho v^2$ for the maximum surface winds listed in Table~\ref{tab:brain1} (which also lists base pressure, temperature, and dominant molecule, from which $\rho$ can be derived).
 Compare those values with the dynamic pressure in the solar wind using Table~\ref{tab:wind-stats}.
-Note: 1\,bar = 10$^6$\,dyne/cm$^2$.} \activity{The fastest flows (in any direction, not only in the vertical, gravitationally stratified direction) that can be accommodated in a quasi-hydrostatic situation can be estimated from the fact that the gas pressure $p=\zeta nkT$ (with $\zeta=1$ for a neutral gas and $\zeta=2$ for a fully ionized hydrogen gas) should well exceed the flow's dynamic pressure $\rho v^2$.
+Note: 1\,bar = 10$^6$\,dyne/cm$^2$.\mylabel{act:stormstrength}} \activity{{\em Show:} The fastest flows (in any direction, not only in the vertical, gravitationally stratified direction) that can be accommodated in a quasi-hydrostatic situation can be estimated from the fact that the gas pressure $p=\zeta nkT$ (with $\zeta=1$ for a neutral gas and $\zeta=2$ for a fully ionized hydrogen gas) should well exceed the flow's dynamic pressure $\rho v^2$.
 Look at Fig.~\ref{fig:conditions} and add the horizontal lines where the two pressure terms are equal for a variety of flow velocities and corresponding temperatures; compare with the conditions discussed later in this chapter for the solar wind.}